 Joan Collins plays a sexy sculptress with a taste for blood and the grotesque in this ‘old school’ thriller from Hammer productions.
 The star though is topbilled Judy Geeson as Peggy, a mentally fragile newlywed who plans to join her husband away from the big city, in a secluded part of the countryside where he teaches at an old-fashioned boarding school for boys.
-On the night before leaving her flat in London she is attached by someone wearing a black coat and leather gloves – in the struggle the (unseen) attacker’s prosthetic arm comes loose.
+On the night before leaving her flat in London she is attacked by someone wearing a black coat and leather gloves – in the struggle the (unseen) attacker’s prosthetic arm comes loose.
 The landlady finds her passed out on the bathroom floor but thinks it’s just nerves.
 But at the school Peggy is attacked again – is it all in her mind, or part of a sinister plot?

 The following review is offered as part of the Tuesday’s Overlooked Film meme hosted by Todd Mason over at his Sweet Freedom blog.